-Home / News & Events / Has the UK IPO been incorrectly applying the address for service rules in relation to International Registrations?
+Home / News & Articles / Has the UK IPO been incorrectly applying the address for service rules in relation to International Registrations?
 Find out what Geoffrey Hobbs QC, sitting as the Appointed Person, thinks and what this might mean for overseas trade mark holders and their attorneys.

 The UK IPO has suspended a number of cases while it considers the implications of Geoffrey Hobbs’ decision in O/681/22.

 An invalidity action was filed against a UK designation and the UK IPO sent a notification by registered post to the Australian holder of the International registration.
 The notification included a statement requiring the holder to provide an address for service in the UK.
 No response was received so the UK IPO sent a further letter by registered post indicating that a default judgement would be entered in the absence of a reply.
 Again, no response was received so a decision was issued invalidating the designation and that decision was also sent to the holder by registered post.